 Under his leadership, the Shockers improved in wins and in the conference standings in each of his first six seasons.
 He is the first WSU volleyball coach to accomplish this feat.

-He has coached nine All-Americans at WSU including Abbie Lehman, Katie Reilly, Chelsey Feekin, Ashey Andrade, Emily Adney, Kelly Broussard, Emily Stockman, Sara Lungren and Sara Younes.
+He has coached 11 All-Americans at WSU including Tabitha Brown, Abbie Lehman, Jody Larson, Katie Reilly, Chelsey Feekin, Ashey Andrade, Emily Adney, Kelly Broussard, Emily Stockman, Sara Lungren and Sara Younes.

 Lamb is also the former head coach and founder of the Empire Volleyball Club, one of the nation’s most successful clubs based in Santa Rosa, Calif.
 He coordinated up to 13 teams annually, of various age groups, all of which were perennially ranked in the top 10 of the Northern California Volleyball Association from 1989-97.
 During his nine years running the program, Lamb helped more than 80 of his club players earn collegiate scholarships.